lhcee3/Tasty-Studio/README.md

 # Tasty Studio
 **Description**
-Tasty sttudio is a simple yet effective website that has been coded with the beginner tech stack.
+Tasty studio is a simple yet effective website that has been coded with the beginner tech stack.
 Feel free to explore.

 **Getting Started**